How to Design A Golf Course (Everything to Know)

 In most instances, your common hazards would be trees, sand trap bunkers, and water.

-Find a way to reward good decision making.
-What I mean by this is if someone who shoots 300+ yards wants to try to get a shot over a water hazard that is at about 200 yards, make them decide if that chance is warranted?
-If they do not get off the perfect shot, the ball will take a dip and penalty shot awarded.
+Find a way to reward good decision-making.
+What I mean by this is if someone who shoots 300+ yards wants to try to get a shot over a water hazard that is at about 200 yards, make them decide if that chance is warranted.
+If they do not get off the perfect shot, the ball will take a dip, and a penalty shot will be awarded.

 The cool thing about hazards is that you can place them anywhere.
 Some are more expensive than others, but you can add in a man-made lake just to increase the difficulty of a hole.